OpenVPN puts subnet on lo0 on FreeBSD 11, breaks in certain cases

 There is a workaround mentioned among the problem reports of removing the route and manually re-adding it, but it's not ideal.
 It needs a proper fix either in OpenVPN or FreeBSD.
 It looks as though it's getting some recent attention from both camps, hopefully that results in a solution we can use soon.

-#10 Updated by Renato Botelho 3 months ago
+#10 Updated by Renato Botelho about 4 years ago

 - Status changed from Confirmed to Feedback